huangli712/ACFlow/docs/src/man/param.md

 *Definition:*

 > Perform Hardy basis optimization or not.
+The spectrum obtained by the Nevanlinna analytical continuation is usually wiggly.
+So, the Hardy basis optimization can help us smooth the spectrum.

 *Type:*